-The risk management and control systems provide reasonable, but not absolute, assurance regarding the reliability of financial reporting and the preparation and fair presentation of its financial statements.
+The risk management and control framework provides reasonable assurance regarding the reliability of financial reporting and the fair presentation of financial statements.

-The risk management objective of Triodos Bank is to create an environment that supports the bank in pursuing its mission and realizing its strategic objectives, by timely identifying and managing the risks the bank is or may be exposed to.
-From a risk management perspective, this implies that the structural context is provided to identify and manage the risks inherent to the bank’s activities.
-The intent is to embed risk management in a practical and effective way that is proportionate with the size and complexity of Triodos Bank.
+The risk management objective of Triodos Bank is to maintain an environment that supports the bank in pursuing our mission and in realising our strategic objectives.
+This implies that a structural context is provided to effectively identify and manage the risks inherent in the bank’s activities, proportionate to its size and complexity.

-The Three Lines of Defence (LoD) model is a prominent organizational risk concept that is integrated in the internal governance and organization of Triodos Bank.
-The concept strengthens Triodos Bank’s risk control by consistently assigning and embedding clearly defined risk management roles and responsibilities across the bank.
-The fundamental rationale behind the three lines concept is that risk management can only be effective when it is embedded and exercised in all constituent parts of the bank.
-For the same reason that risks may, in principle, surface and manifest themselves anywhere within the bank, risk awareness and consciousness is to be maintained at all levels throughout the bank.
-Only then can risks be timely identified and adequately responded to.
-As the management of risks is therefore not reserved to the ‘risk management’ role, the three lines concept offers an effective way of structuring and arming the organisation as a whole against all risks that may jeopardize the realization of the purpose and strategy of the bank.
-Contributing to a sound risk culture directed at embedding intended norms, attitude and behaviour related to risk awareness, risk-taking and risk management is a shared responsibility of all co-workers.
+The Three Lines of Defence (LoD) model is an industry-wide applied organisational risk concept that is integrated in the internal governance and organisation of Triodos Bank.
+The concept strengthens Triodos Bank’s risk control by consistently assigning and embedding clearly defined risk management roles and responsibilities within the organisation.
+The rationale behind the three lines concept is that risk management can only be effective when it is embedded and exercised in all constituent parts of the bank.
+For the same reason that risks may, in principle, surface and manifest themselves anywhere within the bank, risk awareness is to be maintained at all levels throughout the bank.
+The Risk Management department is not solely responsible for the management of risk.
+All co-workers share responsibility for risk taking and risk management.
+The three lines concept offers an effective framework to identify and adequately address the risks that may jeopardise the realisation of the bank’s strategic objectives in a timely way.
+This contributes to a sound risk culture in line with Triodos Bank’s mission and values.

-The first line takes risk and is primarily responsible for managing the risks it incurs in conducting its activities and operations within its span of control.
+The first line is primarily responsible for managing the risks it incurs in conducting business activities and operations within its span of control.
 The first line therefore has the ‘ownership’ of these risks.
-From a functional area perspective, the first line responsibilities are shared by the respective areas (i.e. Business Banking, Retail Banking, Corporate Strategy, Corporate Communications, ICT, Operations, Human Resource Management, Legal, Finance, Group Treasury and Marketing).
+From a functional area perspective, the first-line responsibilities are shared by the respective functional areas.

-The second line contains the Risk Management and Compliance functions.
-Both functions are present at local business unit level and at group level.
-Whereas the first line exercises ‘risk ownership’, the second LoD exercises ‘risk control’.
-In order to control and manage risks accordingly, the second line supports and facilitates a sound risk management and control framework throughout the bank, oversees the control processes and controls in place at the 1st LoD to ensure proper design and effectiveness and actively engages with the 1st LoD to jointly enhance the functioning of the risk management and control framework of the bank.
+The second line consists of the risk management and compliance functions.
+Both functions are present at local business unit level and at Group level.
+Whereas the first line exercises ‘risk ownership’, the second line exercises ‘risk control’.
+The second line supports and facilitates a sound risk management and control framework throughout the bank, oversees the control processes and controls in place at the first line to ensure proper design and effectiveness and actively engages with the first line to jointly enhance the functioning of the risk management and control framework of the bank.

-The third line is the Internal Audit function, which provides ‘risk assurance’ by providing risk-based independent and objective assurance, advice, and insight to the Executive Board, Audit and Risk Committee, senior management and managers at group and business unit level.
-This is done by a systematic, disciplined and balanced approach of evaluation, reporting and advising with regard to the corporate governance structure, internal control, compliance and risk management functions of the bank.
+The third line consists of the internal audit function, which provides ‘risk assurance’ by providing risk-based independent and objective assurance, advice, and insight to the Executive Board, Audit and Risk Committee, senior management and managers at Group and business unit level.
+This is done by a structured and balanced approach of evaluation, reporting and advising regarding the corporate governance structure, internal control, compliance and risk management functions of the bank.

-The Risk and Compliance functions provide relevant independent information, analyses and expert judgement on risk exposures, and advise on proposals and risk decisions to be made by the Executive Board and business or support units as to whether they are consistent with the institution’s risk appetite.
-The Risk and Compliance functions recommend improvements to the risk management framework and options to remedy breaches of risk policies, procedures and limits.
+The risk management and compliance functions provide relevant independent information, analyses and expert judgement on risk exposures, and advise on whether proposals and risk decisions to be made by the Executive Board and business or support business units are consistent with the institution’s risk appetite.
+The risk management and compliance functions recommend improvements to the risk management framework and monitor breaches of risk policies, procedures and limits.

-The structure of the risk organisation meets banking industry standards and covers all identified relevant risks for Triodos Bank within three main risk categories: Enterprise Risks, Financial Risks and Non-Financial Risks.
-Each risk category consists of a limited number of risk types (see diagram below).
+The structure of the risk organisation meets banking industry standards and covers all identified relevant risks for Triodos Bank within three main risk categories: Enterprise Risk, Financial Risk and Non-financial Risk.
+Each risk category consists of a number of risk types (see diagram below).

 The Executive Board (partly) delegated decision-making authority to the following risk committees at a central level:

-For Financial Risk, the Central Credit Committee has authority to take decisions on credit risks, both on an individual debtor level and on a credit portfolio level; the Asset & Liability Committee has authority to decide on market risks and liquidity risk;
+for Financial Risk, the Central Credit Committee has authority to take decisions on credit risks, both on an individual debtor level and on a credit portfolio level; the Asset and Liability Committee has authority to decide on market risks and liquidity risk;

-For Non-financial Risk, the Non-Financial Risk Committee has authority to decide on operational and compliance risk matters.
-The Group Product Governance Committee has the authority to approve new products and review existing products and the Anti-Money Laundering and Counter-terrorist financing risk Committee oversees the regulatory and associated topics regarding anti-money laundering and counter-terrorist financing risk; and
+for Non-financial Risk, the Non-financial Risk Committee has authority to decide on operational and compliance risk matters.
+The Group Product Governance Committee has the authority to approve new products and review existing products.
+The Anti-Money Laundering and Countering Terrorist Financing Risk Committee oversees management of risks related to the regulatory and associated measures to combat money laundering and counter the financing of terrorism;

-For Enterprise Risk, the Enterprise Risk Committee has authority to decide on strategic and reputational risk issues.
+for Enterprise Risk, the Enterprise Risk Committee has authority to decide on strategic, model and reputational risk issues.

-Business units have local decision-making committees such as a Local Non-Financial Risk Committee and a local Anti-Money Laundering and Counter-terrorist financing risk Committee in place.
-In addition, the business units that engage in local lending have a Local Credit Committee in place.
+Business units have local decision-making committees in place, such as a local Non-financial Risk Committee and a local Anti-Money Laundering and Countering Terrorist Financing Risk Committee.
+In addition, the business units that engage in local lending have a local Credit Committee in place.
 The processes and mandates for the local decision-making committees are captured in their respective charters.